psipred/s4pred/README.md

 # Dataset
 We have made the pseudo-labelled training set available to download from our public server.
-These are in a simple FASTA flat file `pseudo-labelled training set`.
+These are in a simple FASTA flat file, `s4pred_train.fas`.
 ```bash
 wget http://bioinfadmin.cs.ucl.ac.uk/downloads/s4pred/s4pred_train.fas
 ```